lanxeyu/pizza-shop/README.md

 2. Modifying a pizza's size is handled by the Pizza class method, but modifying its toppings is handled by the React component.
 One or the other should be changed to increase readability and conformity.
 3. Add confirmation dialog box after clicking the 'Place Order' button.
 4. Add confirmation dialog box after clicking the pizza delete button.
+5. Rendering the order confirmation message should be conditional based on the success of sending the order data to the API.